michael2012z/BitBible/markdown/KJV/files/2Chr.md

 17. But as for the children of Israel that dwelt in the cities of Judah, Rehoboam reigned over them.

 18. Then king Rehoboam sent Hadoram that was over the tribute; and the children of Israel stoned him with stones, that he died.
-But king Rehoboam made speed to get him up to his chariot, to flee to Jerusalem.made speed: Heb. strengthened himself
+But king Rehoboam made speed to get him up to his chariot, to flee to Jerusalem.

 19. And Israel rebelled against the house of David unto this day.